staubibr/arslab-web/app-gis/readme.md

   - OpenStreetMap as base layer / canvas
     - Zoom in/out
     - Layer Switcher
-    - Search bar
+    - Search bar (**unavailable**)
     - Sidebar
       - Home
       - Load Simulation
       - Manipulating Simulations
+        - Select simulation
         - Color
         - Classes
-        - SIR
+        - Variables
       - Download Simulation
       - Playback
     - Legend
-    - Interacting with Simulations Shown on Map
+    - Interacting with Simulations Shown on Map (popup)

 ##### Structure of Simulation Results Text File:

+If the structure of your text file is different, then be sure to reflect these changes in `/sortPandemicData.js`

     State for model _DAUID is <population, number of susceptible, number of infected, number of recovered, number of new infected, number new recovered, number fatalities>

     Note: